radish-es/casebook-property/content/units/problems/wowkwis.md

 ### Guide to Reading and Analysis

 This problem asks you, first of all, to think carefully about the question of where claims to property come from--that is, about the source (and therefore the nature and function) of property as the basis for a legal claim.
-By identifying those different possible sources of property from among the options we are exploring this week, you will gain a better understanding of the different ways in which parties to this dispute might characterize and explain their claims to the fox.
+By identifying those different possible sources of property from among the options we are exploring this week, you will gain a better understanding of the different ways in which parties to this dispute might characterize and explain their claims to or relationships with the fox.

 {{< steps-container >}}